Tel Aviv University: Faculty of Lawhttp://en-law.tau.ac.il/

 TOEFL or IELTS score

 An English-language proficiency exam must be taken before July 1, and official scores should be sent directly to the TAU International office by the testing agency.
 TAU International's ETS code is 7704.
-The minimum scores on the TOEFL test are written 582, computer-based 223, or internet-based 89.
+The minimum scores on the TOEFL test are written 582, computer-based 223, or internet-based 89 (with all sections above 17).
 The minimum overall bandwidth score on the IELTS test is 7.
 Exemption may be granted – please inquire with the Admissions Director.

 $150 application fee

-- Tuition includes administration fees, health insurance, access to university libraries, and a number of social events and trips.
+- Tuition includes administration fees, access to university libraries, and a number of social events and trips.

 - Housing, meals, transportation and incidentals are not included in the tuition fees.